Photo by Dimmis Vart on Unsplash

 - If you find yourself unable to fall asleep after 20 minutes in bed, get up and do a relaxing activity until you feel sleepy again.

 Developing a consistent sleep schedule takes time and commitment, but the benefits are well worth it.
-You may notice improved energy, focus, and overall well-being within just a few weeks of sticking to a regular sleep routine.
+You may notice improved energy, mood, and overall well-being.

 Consulting a Healthcare Professional